raman934/Wine-Shop/README.md

 # Wine-Shop

-This is an open source Android App , made to deliver wine just like any other food delivery app.
+This is an open source Android App , made to deliver wine to homes just like any other food delivery app.